j-nolan/erlang-fun/pcap-reader/README.md

 We do not compute the `ICMP` and `IP` header checksums, leaving this as a potential future feature.

 ## Tests
+We built our program using a test driven approach.
 Our program pass all 13 tests.
 Our tests cover the following parts of our code:
 ```
 Code Coverage:
 pcap_client :   0%